VuongNM/vuongnm.github.io/short.md

 explanations are used exclusively for passing responsibilities.
 ```
-Then would a man, the one who can explain things, feel guilty ?
+Then would a man, the one who can explain things, feel guilty if the outcome is bad, or would he feel deserved the outcome when it's good ?